 Posted: Mon Apr 13, 2015 1:37PM

 What if There Was No Video?
-White SC Officer Charged With Murder of Fleeing Walter Scott (video/mp4 45.5MB) - by Democracy Now!
+White SC Officer Charged With Murder of Fleeing Walter Scott - by Democracy Now!

-A white South Carolina police officer has been charged with murder after a video showed him shooting an apparently unarmed African-American man who was running away.
+A white South Carolina police officer has been charged with murder after a video showed him shooting an apparently unarmed African-American man who was running away (see the video below this story).
 The killing happened Saturday morning after North Charleston police officer Michael Slager stopped Walter Scott for a broken brake light.
 On the video, Slager is seen shooting at Scott eight times as he tries to flee.
-The North Charleston Police Department had initially defended Slager after he said he feared for his life and cla...
+The North Charleston Police Department had initially defended Slager after he sa...

 Posted: Sun Apr 12, 2015 2:21PM